imagej/imagej.github.io/README.md

 - [ ] Table of contents heirachy
 - [ ] Remove "category indexes" from search
 - [ ] Create wide table style
-- [ ] Add link support for the info-box
+- [X] Add link support for the info-box
 - [X] Fix footer -- does not stick to bottom
 - [ ] Fix h2 header --> normal/bold should be #585858
 - [X] Fix tables (too wide) -- set to `width: 50%;`
 - [ ] Change table style -- needs lines
 - [ ] Fix Figure center - width issues
+- [X] Convert all links to use relative_url (safely prepend links to the domain root and allows for moving to different `baseurl` if necessary)
 - [X] Add Sidebox element
 - [X] Add Edit and view source links to page template
 - [X] Add page/post type to categories